-Every company is going to offer drastically different rates depending on the rigidness of their underwriting.
-So the final tip we have is to contact an independent agent who will work for you instead of the carrier.
+So the final tip we have is to contact an independent agent who will work for you instead of the insurance carrier.

-If you want to get the lowest rates, you’ll need to compare quotes from dozens of companies before deciding which one works the best for you and your budget.
+If you want to get the lowest rates, shop around and compare quotes from dozens of companies before deciding which one works the best for you and your budget.